-The Wholesale Electricity Market Rules and the Gas Services Information Rules set out the requirement that the allowable revenue and forecast capital expenditure for service providers must consist only of costs that would be incurred by a prudent service provider, acting efficiently, and seeking to achieve the lowest practically sustainable cost of delivering the services in accordance with the Market Rules, while also effectively promoting the market objectives.
-Once approved, the service provider can recover costs from market participants through market fees.
+The Wholesale Electricity Market Rules and the Gas Services Information Rules set out the requirement that the Australian Energy Market Operator’s (AEMO) allowable revenue and forecast capital expenditure must consist only of forecast costs that are approved by the ERA.
+Once approved, AEMO can recover approved costs from market participants through market fees.
 These costs are eventually passed through to consumers.

 On 29 October 2021, the ERA published a guideline to inform AEMO funding proposals under WEM Rules and GSI Rules.

 AEMO’s funding is approved by the ERA for a three-year allowable revenue period.
 However, the WEM and GSI Rules also allow AEMO to make additional funding proposals within an allowable revenue period.
 The guideline is intended to be used for both the three-year funding proposals and for any additional in-period funding proposals.

 On 8 February 2022, the ERA published an issues paper seeking comment from interested parties on the proposal from the Australian Energy Market Operator (AEMO) for allowable revenue of $156.2 million and forecast capital expenditure of $69.4 million for the period 1 July 2022 to 30 June 2025.
 The consultation period closed on Tuesday 8 March 2022.
 The ERA received six submissions in response to the issues paper which are available below.

 On 31 March 2022, the ERA published its draft determination seeking comment from interested parties on approving an allowable revenue of $135.9 million and a forecast capital expenditure of $52 million.
 The consultation period closed on Thursday 28 April 2022.
 Submissions received are available below.

 The ERA must make its final determination by 31 May 2022.